thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2019-01-22-robotic-artist-residents-news.markdown

 Catie was also recently featured on a [PBS NewsHour segment on the future of work](https://thoughtworksarts.io/blog/concat-tool-feature-pbs/).
 The segment shows how Catie is applying her project work created with Thoughtworks Arts to her doctoral research in Mechanical Engineering at Stanford University.

 {% include image file='pbs-newshour.jpg'
-   link='https://www.youtube.com/watch?time_continue=30&v=uyrIfk30LaQ' %}
+   alt='A youtube link showing a dancer with a small robot' link='https://www.youtube.com/watch?time_continue=30&v=uyrIfk30LaQ' %}

 The software featured in the video, [CONCAT](https://github.com/thoughtworksarts/concat), was created by developers at Thoughtworks over the fall.
 The technology enables Catie to rehearse her own bodily movements alongside those of industrial-scale robots.

 {% include image file='adrianne-wortzel.jpg'
-   caption='Adrianne Wortzel - photo by Kevin Barry' %}
+   alt='A picture of Adrianne Wortzel' caption='Adrianne Wortzel - photo by Kevin Barry' %}

 Adrianne Wortzel, also a resident at Thoughtworks Arts over the summer of 2018, is completing a film based on her explorations in robotics.
 The film, titled ROBOTA PERSONAE, will explore how “sentient” robots interact with non-sentient robots.
 Not a word is spoken in a choreographed dance, and yet movements and mime promote a totally visceral experience of comedy, tragedy, delight and horror.
 More updates coming in our next newsletter.